iMilchshake/Brawlhalla-ELO-Distribution/README.md

 < WIP >

 # Collected Data (July 2020)
-Them 1v1 distribution seems to be really similar for the regions, except Japan.
+The 1v1 distribution seems to be really similar for the regions, except Japan.

 | 1v1      | US-E  | EU    | SEA   | BRZ   | AUS   | US-W  | JPN   |
 |----------|-------|-------|-------|-------|-------|-------|-------|